 San Gil: Meditate in El Gallineral Natural Park

 Sustainability is a topic of conversation I found common between many hosts in Colombia.
 This isn’t a surprise as Colombia’s greenery is genuinely stunning.

 El Gallineral is a beautiful natural park that sits in San Gil’s mountains.
 I spent a lazy morning strolling along small pavements and natural forestry.
 Several paths snake through the forest and over the streams.
 A couple of beautiful pavilions and bridges sat inside the park and provided shading for the few people taking a rest from the summer heat.

 The park has a COP 6000 entrance fee and provides ample space for hours of silence.
 I wandered around admiring the curtains of foliage hanging from branches and spent some time meditating on a stone bench adjacent to a grand oak.

 San Gil: Explore the Main Square

 San Gil is a town in the Department of Santander.
 With roughly 42,000 inhabitants in its 60 sq mi space.
 Its history runs deep.
 The Guanes people, an indigenous population lived on its grounds during pre-Columbian times.

-In the 1500s, the Spanish Empire began a number of colonization in South America that resulted in the formation of The Viceroyalty of New Granada.
-Despite Colombia’s independence in 1819, 300 years of colonial history has integrated Spain’s archetectural influence in numerous regions.
+In the 1500s, the Spanish Empire began colonization in South America that resulted in the formation of The Viceroyalty of New Granada.
+Despite Colombia’s independence in 1819, 300 years of colonial history has integrated Spain’s architectural influence in numerous regions.